rltyty/BBS24x7/README.md

 ## 5. Cron and watchdog

 Put the tmux launch script in cron table, and schedule it to run at every 2 hours for example.
-Everytime when the script starts, it will examine if the BBS session exists and all login connections are alive.
+Every time when the script starts, it will examine if the BBS session exists and all login connections are alive.
 If not, it will kill the broken Tmux session and create a new one.